thoersch/new-relic-cassandra/README.md

 # New Relic Cassandra Plugin - Java

-Plugin is currently in progress, with the focus of supporting Cassandra 2.x and JMX Authentication.
+Plugin is currently work in progress, with the focus of supporting Cassandra 2.x and JMX Authentication.

+More metrics coming!

 ----